End of Service Benefits in the Middle East has been saved

 We can help you to develop, embed and evolve your approach to the introduction of Funded Workplace Savings in the DIFC.
 Deloitte has, for a long time, supported organisations to design, build and implement the most appropriate solution for employee savings and pension arrangements across the globe.
 Imparting our breadth of experience across tax, regulation, governance and market practice, we have assisted organisations of varying sizes across different sectors to deal with the challenges associated with employee reward plans.

-Chris and his team at Deloitte assisted us with setting up an approved qualifying alternative scheme (QAS) in the DIFC.
+Chris and his team at Deloitte assisted us with setting up an approved Qualifying Alternative Scheme (QAS) in the DIFC.
 Thanks to the team’s extensive knowledge of the market, timely insights and their review of all of our plan documentation plus the application submission, we were able to navigate the complexity and successfully obtain approval for our plan.

-Combining the strength of our global practice, with the insight and focus of our Middle East offices, Deloitte has built a reputation for bringing the right support to our clients in dealing with the challenges that the Funded Workplace Savings requirements present for employers, particularly in the context of their broader reward strategy and long term growth ambitions.
+Combining the strength of our global network, with the insight and focus of our Middle East offices, Deloitte has built a reputation for bringing the right support to our clients in dealing with the challenges that the Funded Workplace Savings requirements present for employers, particularly in the context of their broader reward strategy and long term growth ambitions.

 - Shari’a compliant funds – Deloitte’s dedicated Middle East team can assist in the Shari’a compliant certification of fund options that need to be provided under a plan.
+This will be relevant where employers look to establish their own, bespoke, Funded Workplace Savings scheme.

 Above all, Deloitte are able to assist you with the various stages of responding to these changes – helping you manage projects in line with key deadlines and necessary approvals.